11ty/eleventy/README.md

 A simpler static site generator.
 An alternative to Jekyll.
 Written in JavaScript.
 Transforms a directory of templates (of varying types) into HTML.

-Works with HTML, Markdown, JavaScript, Liquid, Nunjucks, Handlebars, Mustache, EJS, Haml, Pug, with addons for WebC, Sass, Vue, Svelte, JSX, and many others!
+Works with HTML, Markdown, JavaScript, Liquid, Nunjucks, with addons for WebC, Sass, Vue, Svelte, JSX, and many others!

 ## ➡ [Documentation](https://www.11ty.dev/docs/)